Help Docs

 • Speed Index (SI): SI shows how quickly the content of a page loads.

-Accessibility
+• Accessibility

 Lighthouse’s accessibility test verifies how easily people who use assistive technologies can use the website.
 Various elements on the page, like buttons or links, will be checked to see how user-friendly they are.
-Images will also be checked to ensure the presence of alt text, as that might help users with limited or no vision who read with the help of screen readers.
+Images will also be checked to ensure the presence of alt text, as that might help users with limited or no vision who read with screen readers.

 Similar to the audit on performance, the accessibility report also allocates a score out of 100.

-Best Practices
+• Best Practices

 The Best Practices audit will analyze whether the page follows the modern standards of web development.
 The audit checks whether:

-• The resources load from HTTPS-secured servers.
+• The resources are loading from HTTPS-secured servers.

 • The images have the correct aspect ratio and appropriate resolution.